flipstone/vimstone/README.md

 * Run `nvim`
 * Inside `nvim`, run `:PlugInstall`, then run `:SourceInitFile`

+## Upgrading

+* Update the repo: `cd ~/.config/nvim && git pull`
+* Run `:SourceInitFile`
+* Run `:PlugUpgrade`

+Note: If the case of some plugins and settings, you may *also* need to quit neovim and start it again after running the above steps.
+Particular if any settings were *removed* in the update those settings will persist in your editor until a restart.

 ## Learning the ropes

 If you're not comfortable with basic vim mappings, you can run `:Tutor` inside `nvim` to start learning!